Obak3/AlgoQuestions/README.md

 | ----------- | ----------- | -------------- |
 | Two Sum | Placeholder      | I'm going to become a leet code god  |

+Questions for tomorrow:
+1. Two Sum
+2. Best Time to Buy and Sell Stocks
+3. Contains Duplicate

 ## DS/A I'm focusing on:

 1. Arrays